The biggest downside of Uber is surge pricing. Whenever you need a ride the most, the price always seems to double.

 Uber’s subscription service makes more sense the more you ride.
 The company said it wants to “make Uber a reliable alternative to driving yourself─an affordable option people can use for their everyday transportation needs.”

-If you already use Uber in your daily commute, paying the monthly fee would end up saving you money by the end of the month.
+If you already use Uber in your daily commute, paying the monthly fee would end up saving you money.
 All you’d need is one $15 ride to surge 2x to get your money back.

 But if you ride more casually you might not reap the rewards of Ride Pass.